cng008/31_number-facts/README.md

 # **Number Facts**

+### **WARNING**

+> Mixed Content: The page at '<URL>' was loaded over HTTPS, but requested an insecure XMLHttpRequest endpoint '<URL>'.
+This request has been blocked; the content must be served over HTTPS.

+_An error occurs with Github security.
+The Numbers API does not use HTTPS and will not work otherwise.
+The only way to run the site is to clone the repository onto your local computer or to 'Allow Insecure Content' in your browser settings._

 ## **Overview**

 The main feature of this application is to allow users to get random facts about their favorite number or any number they choose.